Learn how to make kids artwork gifts with these wooden coasters! These kids art coasters are REALLY easy to make and are so cute.

 Any dad or grandpa would proudly display their coasters in their office at home or work.

 If you are looking for a last minute gift idea with kids art, now you know what to do!
+I think this would be a fun summer craft for kids as well, if they are feeling bored.
+Have them make the art and then make the coasters!
 I hope you will try these out.

 If you like this easy craft idea for kids, check out this 3 ingredient play dough and candy garland for more fun and easy tutorials I’ve done over on DIY Candy!
 Also come say hi to me on my blog, Homemade Ginger as well!